-By the 1893-1894 winter season, 486 Beacon was the home of stockbroker Stephen Howe Bennett and his wife, Margaret (Darlington) Bennett.
+On October 3, 1893, 486 Beacon was purchased from Henry Whitney by Margaret (Darlington) Bennett, the wife of stockbroker Stephen Howe Bennett.
 They had married in June of 1893 and 486 Beacon probably was their first home together.
-Margaret D. Bennett is shown as the owner on the 1895 and 1898 Bromley maps.
-They continued to live there in 1904, but had moved to 329 Commonwealth by 1905.
+They continued to live there during the 1903-1904 winter season, but moved thereafter to 329 Commonwealth.

-In the summer of 1904, 486 Beacon was purchased from the Bennetts by wholesale jeweler David Crowell Percival, Jr., and his wife, Jennie F. (Bessie) Percival.
-The transaction was reported in the Boston Globe on September 2, 1904.
+On September 1, 1904, 486 Commonwealth was purchased from Margaret Bennett by wholesale jeweler David Crowell Percival, Jr. He and his wife, Jennie F. (Bessie) Percival, made it their home.
 They previously had lived at 217 Newbury.

 486 Beacon was not listed in the 1907 Blue Book.